 Lying in his Faith 7 capsule during countdown, Cooper was so relaxed that he even managed to nod off.
 He had another opportunity to sleep once in space because this 22-orbit mission was the first in American manned spaceflight history to last more than a day.
 (Vostok 2, however, holds the record for the first full-day manned mission of all.)

 During the flight, Cooper released a beacon sphere containing strobe lights – the first time satellite to be deployed from a manned spacecraft – which he was able to see during his next orbit.
-He also spotted a 44,000-watt xenon lamp that had been set up as an experiment in visual observation in a town in South Africa, and was able to recognize cities, oil refineries, and even smoke from houses in Asia.
+He also spotted a 44,000-W xenon lamp that had been set up as an experiment in visual observation in a town in South Africa, and was able to recognize cities, oil refineries, and even smoke from houses in Asia.
 Cooper attempted twice unsuccessfully to deploy an inflatable balloon.
 Between orbits 10 and 14 he slept for about eight hours, later reporting that he had anchored his thumbs to his helmet restraint strap to prevent his arms from floating freely – a potential hazard with so many switches within easy reach.

 On the 19th orbit a warning light came on indicating that the capsule had dipped to an unacceptably low altitude.
 However, further tests showed that the capsule was still in its proper orbit, leading to a conclusion that the warning system had failed, possibly due to a short-circuit caused by dampness in the electrical system.
 Fearing there might be more such short-circuits in the automatic reentry system, mission managers instructed Cooper to reenter under manual control – the only such reentry of all four Mercury orbital flights.
-In the event, Cooper did a fine job bringing his capsule to a splashdown just 7 kilometers from the prime recovery vessel.
+In the event, Cooper did a fine job bringing his capsule to a splashdown just 7 km from the prime recovery vessel.